h2oai/datatable/docs/api/frame/to_dict.rst

     Convert the frame into a dictionary of lists, by columns.

-    In Python 3.6+ the order of records in the dictionary will be the same as the order of columns in the frame.
+    The order of records in the dictionary will be the same as the order of columns in the frame.

     Parameters